justeattakeaway/pie/apps/pie-docs/src/components/progress-bar/progress-bar.md

 ## Overview
 The purpose of progress bars is to inform users about the progress of a task, reducing uncertainty, and providing a visual sense of completion.
 It helps manage expectations, improves user experience, and gives users a sense of control and understanding.

-You can use progress bars can in your products to show the advancement uploads, software installations, form submissions, loading processes or any task that involves sequential progress.
+You can use progress bars in your products to show the progress of uploads and downloads, software installations, form submissions, loading processes, or any task that involves sequential progress.

 {% contentPageImage {
     src:"../../assets/img/components/progress-bar/overview.svg",